joao-arthur/assets/blog/interfaces/en.md

 ## Data types

-In any programming language, we handle data that has a type.
-Numbers, text, binaries, they have types.
-The same way, an object's behavior can be defined by a type, referred to as an _interface_ in most languages.
+In any programming language, data has types.
+Numbers, text, binaries, all of them have a specific type.
+The same way, an object can be defined by a type, referred to as an _interface_ in most languages.

-An interface defines a set of operations with arguments and return types.
+An interface is a set of operations with arguments and return types.
 This allows for:
   - Multiple implementations
   - Hide dependency injection
-  - Plain stub objects for testing
+  - Plain objects for testing

 ## Example